William Eckert: Commissioner of Major League Baseball

-Eckert served as the Commissioner of Major League Baseball from 1965 to 1968.
+Eckert served as the commissioner of Major League Baseball from 1965 to 1968.

 More than 150 names appeared on the original list of nominees for the commissionership following Ford Frick's retirement.
-The club owners initially were unable to decide if the next commissioner should come from the ranks of the game (e.g., the president of the American or National Leagues), or elsewhere.
+The club owners initially were unable to decide if the next commissioner should come from the ranks of the game (e.g., the president of the American or National Leagues) or elsewhere.
 They finally decided that the new commissioner should have a strong business background to deal with the problems that were confronting the game at the time.

 Eckert had not appeared on any lists of prospective candidates at first.
 He only became a serious candidate for the commissionership after fellow officer Curtis LeMay gave Major League Baseball a recommendation for him.
-On November 17, 1965, by a unanimous vote of the then-20 major league club owners, William Eckert became the fourth Commissioner of Major League Baseball.
+On November 17, 1965, by a unanimous vote of the then-20 major league club owners, Eckert became the fourth commissioner of Major League Baseball.

-When he became commissioner, Eckert had not seen a game in person in over 10 years.
+When he became commissioner, Eckert had not seen a baseball game in person in over ten years.
 He was almost completely unknown to the public, leading sportswriters to nickname him "the Unknown Soldier."

 He incurred the public's ire by refusing to cancel games after the assassinations of Sen. Robert F. Kennedy and Martin Luther King Jr., and team owners' disdain because he refused to deal forcefully with substantive business issues.
 By 1968, the owners anticipated a players' strike, and had long since lost confidence in Eckert's ability to handle the situation.
-For this reason, Eckert was forced to resign at the end of the season, although he still had three years on his contract.

-Eckert resigned as commissioner in December 1968.
+For this reason, Eckert was forced to resign at the end of the season, although he still had three years remaining on his contract.
+He resigned as commissioner in December 1968.
 Bowie Kuhn was appointed the interim commissioner.

 In spite of his much publicized failures and shortcomings, Eckert also developed more effective committee actions, streamlined business methods and helped stabilize franchises with bigger stadiums and long-term leases.
 In addition, Eckert worked hard toward promoting the game internationally, including a 1966 tour of Japan by the Los Angeles Dodgers.